bradyhouse/house/fiddles/aurelia/index.md

     Done.
 All "aurelia" fiddles have been re-indexed.

-This command rebuilds the [index.html](index.html) page based on the angular2 fiddle collection.
+This command rebuilds the [index.html](index.html) page based on the aurelia fiddle collection.
 Provided the fiddle is not listed in the [.gitignore](../../.gitignore) file and includes a root `index.html` file, then a link to it's root `index.html` page is added to the collection's [index.html](index.html) page.